Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 Applying a wood finish is essential for enhancing both the appearance and longevity of your project.
 A wood finish helps protect the surface from wear, moisture, and environmental damage, while also adding a subtle sheen that highlights the wood’s natural beauty.
 Unlike stains or paints, finishes are typically clear or semi-transparent, preserving the wood’s original color and grain.

 The application process involves evenly applying the finish, allowing it to dry, and lightly sanding between coats for a smooth, professional look.
-You may also want to choose between different finishes like **oil-based**, **water-based**, or **lacquer**, depending on the desired effect and durability.
+You may also want to choose between different finishes like **oil-based**, **water-based**, or **lacquer** depending on the desired effect and durability.

 > ***Tip:** A good sealant assists in preventing paint from bleeding into your projects that may use a V bit to carve a sign.
 You may want to use a sealant during parts of your carve to keep lines & text sharp.*